How to Build an IKEA PAX Wardrobe Without Damaging the Wall

 - A 1.2 m spirit level

-- An Allen key set (the IKEA one is fine but a real one with a handle is faster)
+- An Allen key set (a real one with a handle, not the IKEA one)

 - 2 hours of patience and a podcast